Papa John's new ads: John's out, diverse franchisees are in

 The company hired film maker Ramaa Mosley to direct the new ads.
 The company said Mosley is the first woman to direct one of its commercials.

+Besides TV, the ads will also appear on Facebook, Twitter and the company's site, stories.papajohns.com.

-Victoria Russell, who was named diversity chief of Papa John's after Schnatter's NFL comments last year, said she spent the summer visiting franchisees around the country, many of whom said they were losing sales because of what one person said.
+Victoria Russell, who was named diversity chief of Papa John's after Schnatter's NFL comments, said she spent the summer visiting franchisees around the country, many of whom said they were losing sales because of what one person said.
 Russell said the ads could help show the diversity of the company.

 "We're so much bigger than one person," she said.